 All content courtesy of Counterpart International.

 Early warning preparedness and planning efforts save lives.
-For every $1 spent on resiliency and preparedness, $7 is saved on response.* The Hilton Worldwide Responds Fund provides immediate funding to organizations responding and rebuilding in our communities.
+For every $1 spent on resiliency and preparedness, $7 is saved on response.* The Hilton Responds Fund provides immediate funding to organizations responding and rebuilding in our communities.
 One hundred percent of all donations are applied to disaster-related projects including on-the-ground assistance and long-term sustainability.